Nine people injured after boat crash on Queenstown's Shotover River

 The witness said it was a beautiful, hot day in Queenstown, with a bit of cloud overhead.

-The Transport Accident Investigation Commission had been notified of the accident, as well as Maritime New Zealand.
+The Transport Accident Investigation Commission had been notified of the accident, as had Maritime New Zealand.